app-sre/qontract-reconcile/README.md

 - `create-namespace`: A test to create a namespace and verify that required `RoleBinding`s are created as well to be able to reconcile them.
 - `dedicated-admin-rolebindings`: A test to verify that all required namespaces have the required `RoleBinding`s to be able to reconcile them.

+### tools

+- `app-interface-reporter`: Creates service reports and submits PR to App-Interface.

 ## Usage